Semantimancer/StatholScript/doc/Documentation.md

 The standard way to define a function is as an anonymous (lambda) function, which takes the form `(\foo -> bar)`.
 The parentheses are required.
 Immediately after the `\` is the list of parameters, followed by a `->` and then the expression itself.

+Parameters to a function are treated individually, and are interpreted before they are passed to the function.
+They can be of any value, including Closure, so it is possible to pass functions to other functions.

 Function definitions on their own return a Closure value, and are expressed by the typechecker as `(foo -> bar)`.

 <dl>